Ranuja01/Software-Defined-Radio/doc/disclosure-agreement.md

-We, the undersigned members of group 19, hereby confirm that the project work breakdown shown in the documentation accurately reflects each member's contributions to the project.
+We, the members of group 19, hereby confirm that the project work breakdown shown in the documentation accurately reflects each member's contributions to the project.

 Patrick Wang - wangp56
 Ranuja Pinnaduwage - pinnaduk